PythonRSAS/pythonrsas.github.io/_posts/2022-08-31-CAP-theorem.md

 # Partition Tolerance

 Partition tolerance means that the system will continue operate even if any number of messages sent between nodes is lost.
 A single node failure should not cause the entire system to collapse.
-A three-legged cat is partition tolerant.
-If it was a horse, we would have to put it out of misery.

-In the above LinkedIn scenario, the site continues to operate even if the node in United States goes down or loses communication to other nodes in Asia and Europe.

 # The CAP Trade-off
 ## CA (Consistency and Availability) – Non-distributed system